tca19/dict2vec/dict-dl/README.md

 --------------------

-To download online definitions, you first need a file containing a list of words you want to download the definitions.
-This file needs to contain one word per line.
+To download online definitions, you first need a file containing a list of words (one per line).
+The script will download the definitions for each of these words.
 We provide an example with the file 1000-words.txt.

 Then run `download_definitions.txt` with the filename of the file containing the list of words, like :